juanlvo/CarND-Traffic-Sign-Classifier-Project/writeup.md

     </tr>
     <tr>
         <td>Acquiring New Images</td>
-        <td>The new images (german traffic signs) was found it on google images with the specifications to be 32x32 pixels but the images were rotated 20 degrees</td>
+        <td>The new images (german traffic signs) was found it on google images with the specifications to be 32x32 pixels but the images were rotated 20 degrees to have a characteristic that make it difficult for the classifier</td>
     </tr>
     <tr>
         <td>Performance on New Images</td>